 Written Blog Post Test

-Written communication is vital for any customer service role and having candidates write out a blog post which gives insight into their writing abilities.
+Written communication is vital for any customer service team and having candidates write out a blog post which gives insight into their writing abilities.
 This also protects your team’s time by further eliminating candidates that are not a good fit for this position.
 Select topics that highlight what it takes to provide great customer service.
 To ensure that candidates take this project seriously, we choose to pay them a flat fee for the time spent researching and writing the post.

 Calling Professional References